FrandsenGroup/beams/README.md

 ![beams logo](https://github.com/aPeter1/BEAMS/blob/assets/fitting-runs-example.gif)

 ##### Saving Results
-If you right-click on a single fit, a range of fits or a parent node in the left-side panel you will see the option to 'save' these fits.
+If you right-click on a single fit, a range of fits, or a parent node in the left-side panel you will see the option to 'save' these fits.
 If you click it, you will see a prompt which will offer several choices.

 ![dialog for writing fit data](https://github.com/aPeter1/BEAMS/blob/assets/write-fit-dialog.png)